rust-lang/rust/active/0000-regexps.md

 a `quote` function that escapes a string so that it may be used as a literal in an expression.

-## The `re!` macro
+## The `regexp!` macro

-With syntax extensions, it's possible to write an `re!` macro that compiles an expression when a Rust program is compiled.
+With syntax extensions, it's possible to write an `regexp!` macro that compiles an expression when a Rust program is compiled.
 In my case, it seemed simplest to compile it to *static* data.
 For example:

-    static re: Regexp = re!("a*");
+    static re: Regexp = regexp!("a*");

 At first this seemed difficult to accommodate, but it turned out to be relatively easy with a type like this: